IkkeAvailable/IkkeAvailable/README.md

 - 👋 Hi, I’m @IkkeAvailable
 - 👀 I’m interested in ...
 Programming, Music, Gaming and basketball
 - 🌱 I’m currently learning ...
-C#
+C#, Lua and Java
 - 💞️ I’m looking to collaborate on ...
+Html scripting
 - 📫 How to reach me ...
 You dont

 <!---